Resources for Current Students

 In order to receive distinction in philosophy, you will need to write and defend an honors thesis under the advisement of a Department of Philosophy faculty member.
 You'll pick a thesis advisor and begin conceptualizing and writing your senior thesis in your junior year.

-If you have any questions about Honors or Distinction in Philosophy, contact Candace Upton, PhD, the undergraduate advisor.
+If you have any questions about Honors or Distinction in Philosophy, contact Thomas Nail, PhD, the undergraduate advisor.

 The Department of Philosophy sponsors a student-run organization we call the "Socrates Café” or “Phil Club."
 Phil Club is open to all who want to engage in advanced philosophical discussion beyond the classroom, but typically members of our Phil Club are undergraduate and graduate students including, but not limited to, philosophy majors, minors, and students from other departments throughout DU.